The effects of rounding errors in the nodes on barycentric interpolation: Improving the accuracy of the first formula in Salzer's case

-In this section, we compare common implementations for both barycentric formulae with implementations based on bins (as described in Appendix \ref{sec_experiments}).
+In this section we compare common implementations for both barycentric formulae with implementations based on bins (as described in Appendix \ref{section_experiments}).
 Our results are presented in tables \ref{table_stepII_error}, \ref{table_overall_error} and \ref{table_times}.
 Table \ref{table_stepII_error} shows that by using bins we reduce the errors introduced by Step II for the first formula.
-However, even with this reduction, the errors introduced by Step II for the first formula are larger than the same errors for the second formula.
-Table \ref{table_stepII_error} also shows that using bins did not improve the second formula since the Step II errors with usual nodes for this formula are already small.
+However, even with this reduction, the errors introduced by Step II for the first formula are larger than those for the second formula.
+Table \ref{table_stepII_error} also shows that using bins did not improve the second formula, because the Step II errors with usual nodes for this formula are already small.